 Best for quality of life: Berlin (when you factor in benefits)

-The "right" choice depends entirely on your priorities.
-A 25-year-old chasing career growth has different needs than a 35-year-old starting a family.
-Also see our European city comparison for more options.
+The right answer depends on what you're optimizing for.
+A 25-year-old chasing career growth has different needs than a 35-year-old starting a family, and the same salary buys very different lives in each case.
+For European equivalents, see our €80k city comparison.

 Calculate Your Exact Take-Home Pay